mmjulkowska/mmjulkowska.github.io/README.md

 ## Halloski!

-Welcome to my personal website - I am Magda and I work as a Postdoctoral Fellow in the [group of Prof. Mark Tester](http://saltyworld.org) in [KAUST](http://kaust.edu.sa), Saudi Arabia.
-I am using molecular biology tools to answer questions on the whole plant physiology level, especially questions concerining the effect of stress (especially salt) on the plant architecture (especially root).
-I pick my favourite genes based on the forward genetic studies (GWAS), as well as RNAseq results from lines differing in salinity tolerance.
-For the evaluation of the role of my favourite gene, I apply simple descriptive models describing plant growth or change in the individual aspect of plant architecture throughout time and stress exposure.
-I like to share the developed scripts in the form of the shiny apps and data analysis pipelines (see [CURRENT PROJECTS](#current-projects) below).
+Welcome to my personal website - I am Magdalena and I work as a Postdoctoral Fellow in the [group of Prof. Mark Tester](http://saltyworld.org) in [KAUST](http://kaust.edu.sa), Saudi Arabia.
+I am a plant physiologist interested in how plant architecture affects plant tolerance to different abiotic stresses.
+I pick my favourite genes, affecting plant architecture, based on the forward genetic studies (GWAS), as well as RNAseq results from lines differing in salinity tolerance and root architecture.
+I develop simple models describing the change in the individual elements of plant architecture throughout time and use them to simplify the complexity of the entire plant.
+I like to share the developed pipelines for data analysis in the form of the shiny apps and data analysis pipelines (see [CURRENT PROJECTS](#current-projects) below).

 ## MY BIO:

 I was born in [Zyrardow](https://en.wikipedia.org/wiki/%C5%BByrard%C3%B3w), a small industrial city in Poland build with red-bricks.
 My parents moved to the Netherlands, where I finished my high-school and started my intellectual germination at the University of Amsterdam.
-I got my BSc degree in General Biology and MSc degree in Green Life Science.
+There I got my BSc degree in General Biology and MSc degree in Green Life Science.
 During my MSc degree I did two fun MSc projects, one in Amsterdam, focusing on [SnRK2.4/2.10 interaction with phospholipids](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3533798/) and the other one in Canberra, on [blue-light induced processes leading to germination of wheat](https://www.ncbi.nlm.nih.gov/pubmed/23588419).

-Later, my seedling brain was nurtured by Prof. Christa Testerink, during my PhD project.
-I studied Root System Architecture of Arabidopsis HapMap population, developed a simple Root-Fit model to describe stress-induced reprogramming of the architecture, and explored the salt stress induced changes in the rosette size.
+Later, my seedling brain was nurtured by Prof. Christa Testerink, during my PhD project at University of Amsterdam.
+I studied [Root System Architecture of Arabidopsis HapMap population](http://www.plantcell.org/content/early/2017/11/07/tpc.16.00680), developed a simple [Root-Fit model](http://www.plantphysiol.org/content/166/3/1387.long) to describe stress-induced reprogramming of the architecture, and explored the salt stress induced changes in the rosette size and identified a new gene [LRR-KISS](https://academic.oup.com/jxb/article-lookup/doi/10.1093/jxb/erw015) to be important for growth maintenance under saline conditions.
 During my PhD I also studied on protein-lipid interactions using [liposome binding assays](https://link.springer.com/protocol/10.1007%2F978-1-62703-401-2_24) focusing on the interactions between [Phosphatidic Acid and Arabidopsis SnRK2.4/2.10 proteins](https://onlinelibrary.wiley.com/doi/abs/10.1111/pce.12421).
 Together with (back then) BSc. student Elmer Swart we collected some Arabidopsis accessions throughout the Netherlands, to examine their salinity tolerance.

 ![nlacc](https://user-images.githubusercontent.com/14832460/38663620-f8a46054-3e3f-11e8-8d6d-b5a07d66a35e.jpg)